 Written by: Greg Ellifritz

 Have you ever thought about what you would do if you noticed someone following your vehicle?
-It’s a pretty common scenario and most people have thought a little bit about it.
+It’s a pretty common scenario and most people have thought about it.
 You probably know enough not to lead the suspicious person back to your home.
 That’s a good start.
 But unfortunately, that can’t be the only play in your playbook.

 The man in the story below remembered not to lead the follower to his home.
 That was a good move.
 He pulled over in an open field near his house rather than pulling into his driveway.
 He got out of the car with his gun and shot the man who was following him after the man announced a robbery.
 Read more about it here: